cmgalvangrajales/the-movie-app/README.md

 In this project we're using:

 - React Testing Library for the tests
+- useRedux for data persistence
+- useContext to share in the app
 - Next.js as a framework for the whole application
 - Antd as the UI library
 - Axios for the requests